-It is argued in [23] for MSL as the target logic in translation issues, due to its efficient proof theory, flexibility, naturalness and versatility to adapt to reasoning about more than one type of objects.
-As we shall show in what follows, it is indeed the perfect candidate to act as a unifying framework in which we may situate and compare most of the many logics which abound in the literature.
-In the following sections we are presenting translations as the path to completeness, in three stages.
+In this section we will in fact reverse the challenge done in the previous one as the logic under scrutiny might not have a deductive calculus.
+It is argued in [25] for MSL as the target logic in translation issues, due to its efficient proof theory, flexibility, naturalness and versatility to adapt to reasoning about more than one type of objects.
+As we shall show in what follows, it is indeed the perfect candidate to act as a unifying framework in which we may situate and compare most of the many logics.
+In what follows we are presenting translations as the path to completeness, in three stages.